eyang9001/Artificial-Intelligence-Implementations/README.md

 ## 2. A* Search
 ###### This was an assignment in the class MSAI 348 'Intro to AI' taught by Professor Jason (Willie) Wilson
 This is my implementation of A* search for pathing.
-The example used for this code is to find the fastest path around Northwestern's campus given travel times and direct distance measurements as the heuristic.
+The example used for this code is to find the fastest path around Northwestern's campus given travel times and using direct euclidian distance measurements as the heuristic.
 <img src="2_A Star Search/map.png" width="60%">

 `student_code.a_star_search` can be called, providing the start and end locations to return the optimal path.